kl2806/devfest-data-science-track/level_1.md

     http://www.wunderground.com/history/airport/KNYC/2013/1/5/DailyHistory.html

 It looks like our code is working!
 As a sanity check, 365 * 3 = 1095, which means we have the expected number of links.
-Let's start by downloading all of these webpages to our computer to make the process of extracting the information later on.
+Let's start by downloading all of these webpages to our computer so that we can extract the information later on.
 We'll be using the `requests` package to download the webpage.

 (Note: this will take a while, and that's okay.
 Shouldn't be more than 10 or so minutes!)